Azure/azure-functions-durable-extension/.github/ISSUE_TEMPLATE/new-release-template.md

 _Due: <release-deadline>_
 - [ ] Publish DTFx packages to nuget (directly to nuget.org).
 - [ ] Publish release notes for DTFx.
+- [ ] Patch increment DTFx packages that were released (either DT-AzureStorage only or if there were Core changes DT-AzureStorage, DT-Core, DT-Emulator, and DT-Redis)

 **Release Completion (assigned to: )**
 _Due: <release-deadline>_